-The current Tactical Combat Casualty Care (TCCC) Guidelines recommend parenteral promethazine as the single agent for the treatment of opioid-induced nausea and vomiting, and note a secondary "synergistic analgesic effect."
+The current TCCC Guidelines recommend parenteral promethazine as the single agent for the treatment of opioid induced nausea and vomiting, and notes a a secondary "synergistic analgesic effect."
 These are current and historically frequent uses of promethazine; however, there is now a significant amount of evidence and experience to indicate that it should not be the preferred agent for either indication, particularly in the combat trauma patient.1

 The original selection of promethazine over ondansetron for the TCCC Guidelines was made at a time when ondansetron was still being sold under patent.
-Generic forms of the drug were not available and Zofran (ondansetron; GlaxoSmithKline plc; www.gsk.com) was prohibitively expensive for use as a battlefield antiemetic.

-Ondansetron is an antiemetic that is increasingly being used as the agent of choice in the treatment of nausea and vomiting in the emergency department (ED)2 and the prehospital environment,3 as well as the inpatient, obstetrical, and surgical settings.
-Although FDA approved for use in nausea associated with chemotherapy and ionizing radiation for cancer treatment and for postoperative nausea, there is an extensive body of literature describing the safe and effective use of ondansetron in many other scenarios, including undifferentiated nausea in the ED.4 It has a well-established record of both efficacy and safety and a mild side effect profile that make it a much better choice than promethazine for use on the battlefield and in the tactical care environment.
+Generic forms of the drug were not available and Zofran was prohibitively expensive for use as a battlefield anti-emetic.
+Ondansetron is an antiemetic that is increasingly being used as the agent of choice in the treatment of nausea and vomiting in the ED2 and the pre-hospital environment,3 as well as the inpatient, obstetrical, and surgical settings.
+Although FDA-approved for use in nausea associated with chemotherapy and ionizing radiation for cancer treatment, and post-operative nausea, there is an extensive body of literature describing the safe and effective use of ondansetron in many other scenarios, including undifferentiated nausea in the ED.4 It has a well-established record of both efficacy and safety and a mild side effect profile that make it a much better choice than promethazine for use on the battlefield and in the tactical care environment.

-Considering the safety and effectiveness of ondansetron and the risks of promethazine, we propose to remove promethazine from the TCCC Guidelines and replace it with ondansetron.
+Considering the safety and effectiveness of ondansetron and the risks of promethazine, we propose to remove promethazine from the TCCC guidelines and replace it with ondansetron.